numaproj/numaflow/docs/user-guide/reference/per-message-nack.md

 - **Inter-step buffer (JetStream).** The buffer reader issues a negative acknowledgement with the delay (`AckKind::Nak(delay)`).
 JetStream then redelivers the message to the vertex after the delay elapses.
 This is the path used between vertices in a pipeline.
-- **Source.** The source acker negatively-acknowledges the offsets.
-Offsets are grouped by their distinct `NackOptions` so each group is nacked in a single call.
-For a user-defined source this invokes your `Nack` handler; for built-in sources it triggers the source's native redelivery.
+- **Source.** The source acker negatively-acknowledges the offsets — each paired with its own `NackOptions` — in a single `Nack` call.
+For a user-defined source this invokes your `Nack` handler;
+  for built-in sources it triggers the source's native redelivery.
 This is the path used at the source vertex and in a MonoVertex (which has no inter-step buffer).

 **Relationship to the platform's existing nack.** None of this is a new delivery guarantee — it is the same redelivery machinery that already underpinned Numaflow's at-least-once semantics (an unacked read